diku-dk/futhark/docs/man/futhark-bench.rst

 DESCRIPTION
 ===========

 This program is used to benchmark Futhark programs.
+In addition to the notation used by ``futhark-test(1)``, this program also supports the dataset keyword ``nobench``.
+This is used to indicate datasets that are worthwhile for testing, but too small to be worth benchmarking.

-See ``futhark-test(1)`` for how to indicate the data sets.
-The programs will be compiled using the specified compiler (``futhark-c`` by default), then run a number of times for each data set, and the average runtime printed on standard output.
+Programs are compiled using the specified compiler (``futhark-c`` by default), then run a number of times for each data set, and the average runtime printed on standard output.